Hofls/backend/zero-to-one/README.md

 * Generate code
     * Humans should manually do only the stuff that computer is unable to do yet.
 * Nothing excessive
-    * Manually wrote line of code?
+    * Want to write some code?
 Make sure it's necessary.
 Maybe app can survive without it?
 * ???
 Programming language with weak/dynamic typing